 Observing cost, maintaining the schedule, and avoiding changes in scope that significantly impact overall project completion or transition are important to the success of the EIS Program; therefore, MetTel's approach to planning at the Agency level begins well before a Task Order is awarded.
 To properly plan for transition or transformation of an Agency's services, we first look closely at the Agency's mission and core objectives for successfully serving its constituency.
-By understanding the Agency's mission, we have the ability to look across our product portfolio and make suggestions to best meet their network infrastructure objectives ensures a very high probability of our success in delivering and maintaining service continuity.
+By understanding the Agency's mission, we have the ability to look across our product portfolio and make suggestions to best meet their network infrastructure objectives with minimal or no impact to mission.
+Our understanding of Agency objectives ensures a very high probability of our success in delivering and maintaining service continuity.